plembo/learn-py-gdriveapi/README.md

 ### OAuth consent screen: Test or Production?

 Unless you're going to put your code into... _production_, you can leave its Publishing status at "Test".
-External apps that are published need to be reviewed and approved by Google.
+External apps that are published with scopes classified as sensitive muse be verified by Google.

 ### Python 3 modules required